fpdf-easytable/fpdf-easytable/README.md

 *Description:*

-   Set or overwrite the style for all the cells in current.
+   Set or overwrite the style for all the cells in the current row.

 *Parameters:*